El Fardou Ben Nabouhane

-El Fardou Mohamed Ben Nabouhane (الفردو محمد بن نبوهان; born 10 June 1989), known as El Fardou Ben, Ben Nabouhane or simply Ben, also called by Red Star Belgrade fans as Big Ben is a Comorian professional footballer who plays as a forward for Cypriot First Division club APOEL and the Comoros national team.
+El Fardou Mohamed Ben Nabouhane (الفردو محمد بن نبوهان; born 10 June 1989), known as El Fardou Ben, Ben Nabouhane or simply Ben, is a professional footballer who plays as a forward for Serbian club Zemun.
+Born in Mayotte, France, he represents the Comoros at international level.

 Club career

 Early career

 Born in Passamainty in the French overseas collectivity of Mayotte, Ben moved to the island of Réunion to play for the Réunion Premier League club JS Saint-Pierroise.
 In 2006, he joined Le Havre.

 After spending one year in the reserves, El Fardou was promoted to the senior squad.
-He made his professional debut and start for Le Havre on 3 March 2008 in a Ligue 2 match against Troyes AC, playing 72 minutes before being substituted.
+He made his professional debut and start for Le Havre on 3 March 2008 in a Ligue 2 match against Troyes, playing 72 minutes before being substituted.
 He made one more appearance that season and though he did not contribute that much, he still received a winner's medal as Le Havre were crowned Ligue 2 champions and were promoted to Ligue 1 for the 2008–09 season.

 Ben did not see much time in Ligue 1 play early on, instead playing in the reserves.
 He received his first call up to the squad for their Coupe de la Ligue match against Rennes, held on 12 November 2008.
 In the match, which he started, he scored his first professional goal in the 15th minute, contributing to Le Havre's 2–1 win over Rennes.
 He made his Ligue 1 debut just three days later in a match against Paris Saint-Germain.